AnTonyHa/cecs343-VCS-01-JSTWin/README.md

 -   example: 'create-repo C:\someRandomPath\bot'
 -   NOTE: path to source directory MUST be absolute path.

+## Manifest File (layout):

+- User command       : {command} {source directory}
+- Execution date/time: DAY Mon dd yyyy @ hh:mm:ss TIMEZONE DST
+- Archived file list : {artifact ID} @ {path relative to source folder}

 ## CAVEATS:

 - Successful command returns an .HTML page with jumbled message.
-Check the console for meaningful data (e.g. artifact ID and parsed files).
+No longer outputs to console, instead check source directory for manifest file.

 - The only valid command is currently 'create-repo'.
-All other commands will reload the landing page.
+Invalid input will reload the landing page.
 - I have not tested cases where the path to the source directory includes random spaces.
 - I have not tested what happens if you EXECUTE 'create-repo' without including a source directory.
 - I have not tested what happens if you EXECUTE 'create-repo' with more than one directory (i.e. trying to include destination directory).